uiowa/uiowa/featured-content/index.md

 1. Add content (whether it is a basic page, person or article)
 2. Edit the page you wish to display the featured content
-3. In the paragraphs selection dropdown, select ‘Add Featured Content’'
+3. In the paragraphs selection dropdown, select ‘Add Featured Content’
     1. Add a unique ‘Title’
         1. You can select whether or not you would like to ‘Display Title’ with the checkbox underneath the ‘Title’ textbox
     2. Select ’Select Content’